The storytellers we trained

 First and second-generation citizens with an immigrant background

-“Being taken by the hand and guided by the stories of men and women […] is an eye-opening experience, showing us how the first, essential vehicle for a journey through the museum is not so much expert knowledge, as open eyes, mind and heart.”
+“Being taken by the hand and guided across the exhibition rooms by the real life stories of men and women […] is an eye-opening experience, showing us how the first, essential vehicle for a journey through the museum is not so much expert knowledge, as open eyes, mind and heart.”

-“When we allow our life experiences to engage in a dialogue with objects and their stories, the museum turns into an intimate place, where profound reflections may be exchanged, and objects acquire new meanings.”
+“When we allow lived experiences (our own as well as those of others) to engage in a conversation with objects and their stories, the museum turns into an intimate place, where profound reflections may be exchanged, and objects acquire new meanings, which become part of our lives.”

 Our partner institutions